 The Office of Innovation & Information supports implementation of teaching and learning best practices.
 A new Transformation Network led by the Office of Information & Innovation is being developed which will consist of eight school zones, based on academic emphasis and school performance.
-Supported by two instructional superintendents, instructional leadership directors will focus on the individual needs of each school, and student performance coordinators will work closely with targeted schools and focus on data analysis and use of research-based methods to improve student achievement.
-An innovation coach will also work with each instructional leadership director as part of their team to aid teaching and learning at the classroom level by working collaboratively with the school support teachers at each school.
+Supported by two instructional superintendents, directors of school support will focus on the individual needs of each school, and student performance coordinators will work closely with targeted schools and focus on data analysis and use of research-based methods to improve student achievement.
+An innovation coach will also work with each director of school support as part of their team to aid teaching and learning at the classroom level by working collaboratively with the school support teachers at each school.
 This office continues to support schools and district offices through professional training and development, research and evaluation, grants development, and equity, access and inclusion.